smartdevicelink/sdl_evolution/proposals/NNNN-Add-screen-stack-management-module.md

 The purpose of this proposal is to reduce the burden on screen development for app developers by adding a screen management module.

 ## Motivation
-Currently, the screens displayed by `Show` and `PerformInteraction` are independent, and there is no relation between each screen.
-However, in many cases of the App development process, each screen has a relationship with each other.
+Currently, the screens displayed by `Show` and `PerformInteraction` are independent, and there is no relationship between each screen.
+However, in many cases of the app development process, screens have relationships with each other.
 Therefore, the screen transition specifications expected by the app developers may not be realized.
-By adding a screen management module and managing transitions, this problem can be solved and reduce the burden to screen development.
-For example, pressing the back button to enable screen transitions such as return to the previous screen.
-As a result, it is possible to build a better UX by reducing the inconvenience of use as much as possible for the users.
+By adding a screen management module and managing transitions, this problem can be solved and we can reduce the burden of screen development.
+For example, we can allow pressing the back button to enable screen transitions such as returning to the previous screen.
+As a result, it will be possible to build a better UX by reducing the inconvenience of use as much as possible for the users.

 <b>Current behavior</b>
  - `PerformInteraction` and `Show (template)` are independent screens.